matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 mapping is entirely optional.
 String representations of numbers e.g `"8"` MUST NOT be expanded, and should be treated literally.
 As JSON does not allow integer keys, this prevents any ambiguity when converting from CBOR to JSON.
 The complete key enum list is in Appendix A and represents version 1 of the CBOR key mappings.
+Further versions are intended to be backwards compatible e.g we only ever add keys.

 Clients MUST set the `Content-Type` header to `application/cbor` when sending CBOR objects.
 Similarly, servers MUST set the `Content-Type` header to `application/cbor` when responding with CBOR